ReactiveSets/toubkal/README.md

 provide acceptable performances at scale.

-Connected Sets provides a simple yet highly-efficient dataflow authorization model and system architecture that delivers **realtime UI updates on authorization changes** at scale.
+Connected Sets provides a simple yet highly-efficient dataflow authorization model and system architecture that delivers **Reactive UI updates on authorization changes** at scale.

 Now, you might consider that you don't need this, that end-users can refresh their page on authorization changes.
 But the reality is that we can do this because we provide a model that works